Skip to content

 Every cordless heat gun here is tool-only (no battery included).
 That means your platform decision is usually already made: you buy the heat gun that runs on the batteries you already own.
 If you’re starting fresh, read our battery platform comparison first.
 Makita’s LXT ecosystem has the broadest tool library.
 DeWalt’s 20V MAX has wide retail availability.
 Milwaukee M18 dominates the professional contractor market.

-If you’re building a new collection, a drill and impact driver combo kit from any of these brands will get you batteries — and then add the heat gun as a bare tool later.
+If you’re building a new collection, a drill and impact driver combo kit from any of these brands will get you batteries, and then add the heat gun as a bare tool later.
+Or see our best cordless routers guide for another look at how these platforms compare across woodworking specialty tools.

 Corded vs. Cordless Heat Gun: Should You Even Go Cordless?